Justin-ljk/Justin-ljk.github.io/readme.md

 <h2>2. methodology</h2>

 ![](https://github.com/Justin-ljk/Justin-ljk.github.io/blob/main/draw.png)
-<p>Starting by asking the user what style of clothes they need, the product recommend clothes according to the tags given by the user.
+<p>The function starts by asking the user what style of clothes through python input function, the answers to this question will be stored.
+The product recommend clothes according to the tags given by the user.
 With respect to the expected weather and popular trend, recommendation will be made.
 If the user gives a negative feedback, then the product will re-recommend and avoid the tags marked as “dislike” in the future.

 <h3>2.1 machine learning</h3>
 <h4>2.1.1 data</h4>